openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

-greenboot integrates with systemd, ostree, and grub to provide auto-healing capabilities of newly staged and booted deployment in form of reboot: if system is still unhealthy after specified amount of reboots, it will be rolled back to previous ostree deployment (commit).
+greenboot integrates with systemd, ostree, and grub to provide auto-healing capabilities of newly staged and booted deployment in form of reboot: if system is still unhealthy after specified amount of reboots, it will be rolled back to previous ostree deployment.

 Because greenboot already exists as an integral part of Red Hat Device Edge systems, we will integrate with it, rather than creating a new system.